Terms of Service

 Defined Terms

-- “Visit” means one scheduled occurrence of Services on a given date.
+- “Visit” means one scheduled occurrence of Cleaning Services on a given date, performed by a Provider.

 - “Cadence” means Every week, Every 2 weeks, or Every 4 weeks.

-- “Arrival Window” means the estimated range of time in which a Home Manager may arrive.
+- “Arrival Window” means the estimated range of time in which a Provider expects to arrive.

 - “Business Day” means Monday to Friday, excluding statutory holidays in Québec.